ArthurRennert/Ball-Block-Breaker/README.md

 **Ball Block Breaker** is a Java-based arcade-style brick-breaking game, inspired by classics like *Arkanoid*.
 The player controls a paddle to bounce a ball and break all blocks on the screen without losing the ball.
 This project demonstrates object-oriented programming (OOP) principles, animation handling, collision detection, sound effects, and game flow management.

+Each level in the game is designed with a unique theme and nostalgic inspiration:

+- Level 1: "Friends" – based on the iconic Friends TV show, featuring a cheerful background and matching color palette.

+- Level 2: "Terminator" – inspired by the legendary Terminator movies, with a darker, more intense design and sound effects.

+These references add a fun and familiar twist to the gameplay while showcasing dynamic background animations and personalized audio effects.

+The game includes:

+- Multiple levels with themed designs and sounds

+- Paddle control with adjustable speed

+- Score tracking and limited lives

+- Countdown, pause, win and game over screens

+- Background music and sound effects for each level

 ## 🎮 Project Overview

 The goal of the game is to break all blocks in each level using a bouncing ball.
 The player controls a paddle at the bottom of the screen using keyboard keys, trying to keep the ball in play.
 The game features: